ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/session/querying/filtering.dotnet.markdown

 {CODE filtering_15@FileSystem\ClientApi\Session\Querying\Filtering.cs /}

-If the following query will be sent to the server, then:
+It will send the following query to the server:

 `__fileName:readme* Copyright:HR`